-How to Watch Football Like a German Posted by Constanze on Jun 30, 2014 in Culture, Current Events, Language, Television, Traditions
+How to Watch Football Like a German Posted by Constanze on Jun 30, 2014 in Culture, Language, Traditions

 Tonight we’ll see the tense football match between Germany and Algeria.
 It’ll be the first time these teams have played one another since the controversy of the 1982 World Cup, which was claimed to have been “fixed” so that Germany and Austria would go through to the next round at Algeria’s expense (Click here to read more!).